Medacorp/Luigi-s-Mansion/Technical documentation/Furniture variables.md

     candle_flames:[ //Variables for the flames this candlabra has, one entry per flame.
 Default = empty object per flame.
         {
             lit:1b, //Whether this flame is lit.
 Default = 0b.
-            purple:1b, //Whether this flame is purple.
+            type:"red", //Whether this flame is red, purple or incense.
+Incense flames react differently to elements, not extinguishing, but drawing the flame to the origin.
+Default = red. cannot_extinguish:1b, //Whether this flame can be turned off by vacuum, dust and ice (water will still turn it off).
 Default = 0b.
-            cannot_extinguish:1b, //Whether this flame can be turned off by vacuum, dust and ice (water will still turn it off).
-Default = 0b. always_burn:1b, //Whether this flame can be turned off by anything at all.
-Default = 0b. fire_elemental_source:{}, //See <type>_elemental_source, above.
+Not applicable to incense flames. always_burn:1b, //Whether this flame can be turned off by anything at all.
+Default = 0b.
+Not applicable to incense flames. fire_elemental_source:{}, //See <type>_elemental_source, above.
 Default = none.
             tags: [] //A list of tags to append to the flame's default tags, used to target the flame in functions.
 Default = none.
         }